 - Select Draft 3D in the Timeline panel menu, which disables all lights and shadows that fall on 3D layers.
 It also disables the depth-of-field blur for a camera.

-- In After Effects CC and CS6, use fast draft mode while laying out and previewing a ray-traced 3D composition by selecting an option other than "Off" from the Fast Previews button.
+- Use fast draft mode while laying out and previewing a ray-traced 3D composition by selecting an option other than "Off" from the Fast Previews button.

 - Deselect Live Update in the Timeline panel menu to prevent After Effects from updating compositions dynamically.
 See Preview modes and Fast Previews preferences.